-By now, our entire nation, it seems, is focused once more on the use of force by Ferguson, Missouri Police Officer Darren Wilson on Mr. Michael Brown.
-While it was clear from the (literally) incendiary and violent actions of the mob on the streets of Ferguson that they had no real interest in the Grand Jury's decision (they were already smashing into stores while the announcement was still being made), we hope that by knocking down some of the myths that have grown up around this case, we can do our part to place the truth into the public's view, and help anyone who is genuinely interested to understand what happened.
+It seems that in an attempt to draw attention to your political aspirations, you've resorted to falsely claiming that the use of force by Ferguson, Missouri Police Officer Darren Wilson on Mr. Michael Brown was "murder" (your word).
+While it was clear from the (literally) incendiary and violent actions of the mob on the streets of Ferguson that they had no real interest in the Grand Jury's decision (they were already smashing into stores while the announcement was still being made), the American public might have expected better from you, a former Harvard Law School professor and candidate for president.

+In an effort to assist you, we hope that by knocking down some of the myths that have grown up around this case, we can do our part to place the truth into the public's view, and help anyone who is genuinely interested to understand what happened.
+Let us hope that this includes you.